rajkartik/rajkartik/README.md

 ### Hi there, I'm Kartik 👋

-## System engineer at Infosys and a datascience enthusiast.
+## Python Developer and A Datascience Enthusiast.

 - 🔭 I’m currently working on a automation project.
 - 🌱 I’m currently learning Machine Learning and Datascience